milesroberts-123/snakemake-tutorial/README.md

 ## Workflows

 **Workflows** are a series of functions (i.e. rules) each with defined inputs, outputs, and parameters.
-Here's a simple visual:

 ![alt text](images/workflow_diagram.png)

-Workflows have two more defining qualities:
+Workflows have two defining qualities:

 * They are directional: information flows between functions in one direction